The Importance of Sleep

 Remove electronics from your bedroom.
 Screens and electronics are an integral part of our daily lives.
 The activities associated with them, the light they emit, and the stimulus they provide, make televisions, computers, tablets, phones and other digital items a major hindrance to sleep.
 Try to unplug at least an hour before bed and keep electronics out of the bedroom.

 Avoid going to bed on a full – or empty – stomach.
 Balanced, healthy meals during the day will help keep your body and blood sugars balanced for optimal sleep.
+Try to keep meals scheduled and don’t eat large meals right before bedtime.
 If you’re hungry, have a light, nutritious snack (low-fat dairy or turkey) that won’t sit heavily in your stomach or boost your energy.
+Avoid consumption of high-fat foods like chips, ice cream, or fried foods to increase the likelihood of a good quality sleep.

 Sleeping is such an important part of a mindful, healthy, balanced life and most of us could use more of it, and its benefits.
 So, make a point of implementing some new sleep strategies, jump into those PJs and sweet dreams!